-Flow-Through Share Premium Liability

-Balance December 31, 2020 \$ -

-Flow-through share premium on the issuance of flow-through common share units (Note 10 (b)) \$ 127,140

-Issuance costs allocated to the flow-through share premium liability (14,912)

-Settlement of flow-through share premium

-liability on renunciation of expenditures (11,822)

-Balance December 31, 2021 \$ 100,406
+Flow-Through Share Premium Liability Balance December 31, 2020 \$ - Flow-through share premium on the issuance of flow-through common share units (Note 11 (b)) \$ 127,140 Issuance costs allocated to the flow-through share premium liability (14,912) Settlement of flow-through share premium liability on incurrence of eligible expenditures Balance December 31, 2021 (11,822) 100,406 Flow-through share premium on the issuance of flow-through common share units (Note 11 (b)) \$ 321,428 Issuance costs allocated to the flow-through share premium liability (47,934) Settlement of flow-through share premium liability on incurrence of eligible expenditures Balance December 31, 2022 (302,530) \$ 71,370

-During the year ended December 31, 2021, the Company issued flow-through shares and estimated the value of the flow-through premium associated with those shares to be \$127,140 and allocated \$14,912 in share issuance costs to the flow-through share premium liability.
+During the year ended December 31, 2022, the Company issued flow-through shares and estimated the value of the flow-through premium associated with those shares to be \$321,428 and allocated \$47,934 in share issuance costs to the flow-through share premium liability.

-As at December 31, 2021, the Company had yet to settle the flow-through share liability by renouncing eligible exploration expenditures.
-The Company must spend an additional \$1,262,761 by December 31, 2022, to satisfy its expenditure renunciation commitments.
+As at December 31, 2022, the Company had yet to settle the flow-through share liability by renouncing eligible exploration expenditures.
+The Company must spend an additional \$474,059 by December 31, 2023, to satisfy its expenditure renunciation commitments.